-Entanglement Hazard Operating the tractor PTO without the driveline shields can result in physical injury or death from entanglement.
+Operating the tractor PTO without the driveline shields can result in physical injury or death from entanglement.
 Make sure all driveline shields are properly installed before operating the PTO.
 Make sure all motion has stopped before attaching or detaching the driveline.

-- 11. Inspect the hydraulic hoses to ensure they are in good condition and clean the fittings.
+- 12. Inspect the hydraulic hoses to ensure they are in good condition and clean the fittings.
 Route the hydraulic hoses through the hose rack and attach to the tractor's hydraulic ports.
-Make sure the hoses are adequately supported so they cannot come in contact with other parts or the ground. - 12.
+Make sure the hoses are adequately supported so they cannot come in contact with other parts or the ground. - 13.
 Make sure the driveline has adequate clearance through the full range of cutter height adjustment.
 Adjust tractor drawbar height and/or length if there is interference.
-See "6.2.5 Drawbar" on page 33 for correct drawbar dimensions.
+See "6.2.5 Drawbar" for correct drawbar dimensions.